Course Listing

 - Durham GTA

 Critically examines the uses of media for development, with a focus on hyperlocal news, journalistic empires from the Global South, global audiences, media infrastructures, environmental monitoring, and the politics of e-waste.
 Prerequisite: 4.0 university credits.
-Students may take only one of CUST-IDST 3032Y or 3532H for credit.
+Not open to students with credit for CUST-IDST 3032Y, IDST 3532H.

 Cross-listed: CUST-3532H, MDST-3532H